 7 Beautiful Lakes Near Munich You Need to Visit

 PRO TIP: All of these lakes near Munich can be visited with a Bayern ticket, so be sure to take advantage of that deal instead of paying full price.
+Here’s a little-known tip, you can actually buy them online in advance here.

 1. Starnberger See